*Please note this course was originally advertised as ‘Dictators and Democrats’ but the revised details are shown below.

 History A level is always one of the subjects cited by admissions tutors at the most competitive universities as good preparation for their courses, particularly those in law, politics, economics, English, modern languages, art history, archaeology, philosophy, sociology and theology.
 History graduates pursue a wide range of careers including journalism, law, accountancy, management, the civil service, teaching, research and heritage work.

-Our courses give you the chance to encounter characters as diverse and fascinating as Hitler, Oliver Cromwell, Mao, Gorbachev, Elizabeth I and Martin Luther King while studying events of massive importance in the development of England, Europe and the world.
+Our courses give you the chance to encounter characters as diverse and fascinating as Hitler, Oliver Cromwell, Gorbachev, Roosevelt and Martin Luther King while studying events of massive importance in the development of Britain, Europe and the world.